LibreCAD/docs/guides/blocks.rst

 To insert a single block:

-    - Select a layer for the inserted blocks.
+    #.
+Select a layer for the inserted blocks.
-    - Select a block in the **Block List**.
+    #.
+Select a block in the **Block List**.
-    - Click on the **Insert the active block** icon |icon18|.
+    #.
+Click on the **Insert the active block** icon |icon18|.
-    - Set the rotation angle in the *Angle* field and the scale factor in the *Factor* field as required.
+    #.
+Set the rotation angle in the *Angle* field and the scale factor in the *Factor* field as required.
 (See :ref:`Angles <angles>` in **Fundamentals** and "Scale" in :ref:`Modify <tool-modify>` tools for more information.)

-        - The *Array* values remain as "1" and *Spacing* values remain as "1.0".
+Note: Leave the *Array* values as "1" and *Spacing* values remain as "1.0".

-    - Place the block at the desired location within the drawing.
+    #.
+Place the block at the desired location within the drawing.
-    - Adjust the rotation angle and scale as needed and place additional copies of the block, or press [Esc] to exit the command.
+    #.
+Adjust the rotation angle and scale as needed and place additional copies of the block, or press [Esc] to exit the command.

 Transformations (rotation, scale) and an array can be combined in a single block insertion.
 The the scale and spacing is applied to the individual blocks within the array, however the rotation angle is applied to the entire array.

 To insert an array of blocks:

-    - Select a layer for the inserted blocks.
+    #.
+Select a layer for the inserted blocks.
-    - Select a block in the **Block List**.
+    #.
+Select a block in the **Block List**.
-    - Click on the **Insert the active block** icon |icon18|.
+    #.
+Click on the **Insert the active block** icon |icon18|.
-    - Set the rotation angle and scale factor as needed.
+    #.
+Set the rotation angle and scale factor as needed.
-    - Set the numbers of columns and rows in *Array* to create the required pattern.
+    #.
+Set the numbers of columns and rows in *Array* to create the required pattern.
-    - Set the *column spacing*.
+    #.
+Set the *column spacing*.
 This is the distance between the insertion point of two blocks in adjacent columns.
-    - Set the *row spacing*.
+    #.
+Set the *row spacing*.
 This is the distance between the insertion point of two blocks in adjacent rows.
-    - Place the block at the desired location within the drawing.
+    #.
+Place the block at the desired location within the drawing.
 The insertion point of the array is the insertion point of the lower-left item in the array (at 0 degrees rotation).
-    - Adjust the options as needed and place additional copies of the block, or press [Esc] to exit the command.
+    #.
+Adjust the options as needed and place additional copies of the block, or press [Esc] to exit the command.

 .. note::